Austin-Qu/austin-notes/ff_dev_notes.md

   * restart POW if nothing hits local server
   * Heartbeat to update products in Export items
   * Stage after new channel built, **heartbeat** if channel fields order changed, **stage** again if channel fields content changed
+  * When to choose multiple source classes in field: when multiple product class hierarchies exist, normally only choose 1  class on SKU class type.